walinejs/waline/docs/src/en/advanced/faq.md

 The front end inserts comment lists and comment boxes by including JS scripts in the web page.
 In most scenarios, the link will use the address of the latest version of the online CDN, and the latest version will be automatically applied, without the need for users to manually update.

-::: tip Need manually update in following situations
+::: note Need manually update in following situations

 1. The version number is forcibly specified in the CDN address.
 In this situation, you need to manually modify the version number to be the latest.
 1. Use NPM to require and pack the module into code.
 In this situation, you need to modify the version number in the dependency to ensure that the latest version of the dependency can be obtained during installation.